postcss/postcss-simple-vars/README.md

 ## Comments

-You could use variables in comments too (for example, to generate special [mdcss] comments).
-But syntax for comment variables is different to separate them from PreCSS code examples:
+You can use variables in comments too (for example, to generate special [mdcss] comments).
+Syntax for comment variables is different to separate them from PreCSS code examples:

 ```pcss